DbToolsBundle/benchmark-app/README.md

 The DbToolsBundle helps Symfony developpers to easily set up an anonymization workflow.

-Unlike other anonymization tools, we choose to anonimyze throught SQL update queries instead of loading each entities to anonymize them with some PHP scripts.
+Unlike other anonymization tools, we choose to anonymize throught SQL update queries instead of loading each entities to anonymize them with some PHP scripts.

 This method makes the DbToolsBundle really fast to anonymize data.